Rajesh Talwar: Career

-In 2025 Rajesh Talwar became the recipient of an Alumni Award from his Alma Mater, the University of Nottingham.
+In 2025, Talwar became the recipient of an Alumni Award from his Alma Mater, the University of Nottingham.
 According to the jury, he has had a global impact, contributing to human rights and sustainability through policy change and education, such as writing a play on toxic terror and a book on caste discrimination.

+In February 2026, Talwar received the India-UK Achievers Award at the House of Lords in the British Parliament for his work as an author and his two-decade career with the United Nations.
+The award committee highlighted his writing across multiple genres and his legal studies, which include academic programs at the University of Delhi, the University of Nottingham, the University of Oxford, the University of Cambridge, and Harvard University.

 For his work, amongst others, he has been interviewed by Sahitya Tak from the India Today Group and by Anand Bazaar Patrika ABP (Live) and has been a moderator and speaker at the Kalinga Literary Festival, the Pune International Literary Festival and the Pragati EVichaar Literary Festival amongst others.